Skip to Main Content

 Paywalled articles may be openly available somewhere else, e.g. self-archived in university publication archives or repositories.

 - Unpaywall is a browser (Firefox, Chrome) add-on, which checks whether a paywalled article is openly available e.g. in repositories.
 It directs youto the Open Access version with a single click.
-Unpaywall includes ca. 24 million Open Access articles harvested legally from repositories and various library systems.
+Unpaywall includes over 30 million Open Access articles harvested legally from repositories and various library systems.
 The add-on is permissible and highly recommended.

 - Open Access archives, such as CORE, BASE and DOAJ include hundreds of millions Open Access publications.